aragon/hack/docs/guides-agent-app.md

 1. The address or [aragonID](https://github.com/aragon/aragon-id) name of an Aragon DAO.
 2. The package name of an Aragon app published to [aragonPM](/docs/apm-intro) (for the Agent app this would be agent  or agent.aragonpm.eth).
-`

 So in our case, to install the Agent app, we need to run:

 ```
-dao install <your organization name> agent --environment aragon:rinkeby --apm.ipfs.rpc https://ipfs.eth.aragon.network/ipfs/
+dao install <your organization name> agent --environment aragon:rinkeby
 ```

-You should see that after `dao install <your organization's name> agent` we pass in two [global options](https://hack.aragon.org/docs/cli-intro.html#global-options): `--enviroment` and `--apm.ipfs.rpc`.
+You should see that after `dao install <your organization's name> agent` we pass a [global option](https://hack.aragon.org/docs/cli-intro.html#global-options): `--enviroment`.

->Note: As an alternative to passing the `--apm.ipfs.rpc` option, you can also choose to run `aragon ipfs` in another terminal.

 <details>
-<summary>Tell me more about aragon ipfs and these global options.</summary>
+<summary>Tell me more about these global options.</summary>

 The `--environment` option allows us to specify the network we want to use.
 In our case we've created our organization on rinkeby so we pass in `aragon:rinkeby`.

 Note that if we had chosen the **Ethereum Mainnet** as the network for our organization we would have passed `aragon:mainnet` instead of `aragon:rinkeby` as the argument to `--environment`.

-The `--apm.ipfs.rpc` option allows us to point to an IPFS node that has the files we are looking for.
-In our case we're pointing it to the aragon network IPFS node.

-We can also run our own IPFS node by running `aragon ipfs` in another terminal window.

-Running a local IPFS node allows us to run the same command without the `--apm.ipfs.rpc` option (since the `--apm.ipfs.rpc` option defaults to `http://localhost:5001`).

-However, since IPFS propogation is slow, it's better to point directly to the aragon IPFS node.

 </details>